Turkish Journal of Islamic Economics-TUJISE

 Cumhuriyet Ilahiyat Dergisi-Cumhuriyet Theology Journal is a distinguished peer-reviewed publication under the auspices of Cumhuriyet University, Faculty of Theology, based in Turkey.
 With an ISSN of 2528-9861 and an E-ISSN of 2528-987X, this open-access journal has been committed to advancing the scholarly discourse in the fields of Philosophy and Religious Studies since its inception in 2016.
 As part of a rapidly evolving academic landscape, the journal has achieved notable rankings, including Q3 in both Philosophy and Religious Studies, and Q4 in Social Sciences (miscellaneous) for 2023, indicating a growing impact in these disciplines.
 The journal aims to foster innovative research and critical dialogue, making it an essential resource for researchers, professionals, and students alike.
 With open access options, it ensures a wide dissemination of knowledge, amplifying the voices of scholars from diverse backgrounds and contributing significantly to the global academic community.

-Navigating the Complexities of Market Behavior
+Navigating the Nuances of Financial Markets

 Journal of Islamic Studies